-The next National Scout Service and Parade will take place on 26 April 2015.
+The National Scout Service and Parade took place on 26 April 2015.

 The event dates back nearly 80 years and recognises the outstanding achievements of both adults and young people through a parade and service held annually within Windsor Castle by gift of Her Majesty the Queen.